Carrybooo/TP_SEL/README.md

 ***CAUTION*** be sure to launch the traced program before the tracer because the tracer needs it to run correctly.

-The instructions for this work are in Sujet_TP.pdf
+The instructions for this work are in Sujet_TP.pdf (in french only)

 The test.c is just a program to test C commands and values, useless for the Rust part.